Yasuhito Namekawa

 Yasuhito Namekawa (Namekawa Yasuhito) (born October 27, 1974) is a Japanese mixed martial artist who competes in the light heavyweight division.
-Namekawa made his Mixed martial arts debut for Fighting Network Rings in 1998.
-He fought in mainly Shoot fighting bouts until 1999 when Rings introduced the King of King Rules.
-Throughout his career, Namekawa has fought for organisations such as Rings, Deep and Pride FC.
-His last fight to date was in 2008, with a professional Mixed martial arts career spanning ten years.
+Namekawa made his mixed martial arts debut for Fighting Network RINGS in 1998.
+He fought in mainly shootfighting bouts until 1999 when RINGS introduced the King of King Rules and transitioned into a modern MMA promotion.
+Throughout his career, Namekawa has fought for organisations such as RINGS, Deep and Pride FC.
+His last fight to date was in 2008, with a professional mixed martial arts career spanning ten years.
+He also briefly competed in shoot style professional wrestling, exclusively for Kiyoshi Tamura's U-STYLE promotion.

-Namekawa has fought notable opponents such as; Alistair Overeem, Volk Han, Maurício Rua and Cyrille Diabate.
-He holds a professional MMA Record of 25 wins, 16 losses and 4 draws.

-Fight career
+Mixed martial arts career

-Fighting Network RINGS (1998-2002)
+Fighting Network RINGS (1998–2002)

-Namekawa made his debut for RINGS on June 20, 1998 against Minoru Toyonaga, the bout ended in a draw.
+Namekawa made his debut for RINGS on June 20, 1998, against Minoru Toyonaga, the bout ended in a draw.
 He then went on to submit Daniel Higgins and out point Ryuki Ueyama.
-Namekawa suffered his first loss on October 11, 1998 against Bakouri Gogitidze, he lost by submission.
+Namekawa suffered his first loss on October 11, 1998, against Bakouri Gogitidze, he lost by submission.
 On October 23, 1998, Namekawa lost to Masayuki Naruse by submission at 4:50 of round 1.
 He ended the year with a draw against British fighter, Lee Hasdell.
 On January 23, 1999, Namekawa had a rematch with Hasdell, this time Hasdell was docked a point for an illegal punch.
 Namekawa won by decision.

-On March 7, 1999, Namekawa had their third and final match, this time in Milton Keynes, England at Night of the Samurai 3.
+On March 7, 1999, Namekawa had their third and final match, this time in Milton Keynes, England, at Night of the Samurai 3.
 Hasdell won by KO in 5:55 of round 1.

 During the rest of 1999, Namekawa picked up victories over fighters, Troy Ittensohn, Ryuki Ueyama, Sara Umer and Minoru Toyonaga.
 Also losing to Wataru Sakata, Ryuki Ueyama and Koba Tkeshelashvili.
 The year 2000 was a bad year for Namekawa as he failed to pick up a single win, losing to, Willie Peeters, Chris Haseman, Alistair Overeem and Volk Han.

 2001 would be the complete opposite to the previous year as Namekawa was victorious in 4 out of 5 fights.
 He defeated Takashi Sonoda, Wataru Imamura, Masutatsu Yano and Dexter Casey, all by submission.
 On October 20, 2001, Namekawa lost to Egidijus Valavicius by TKO.

 Yasuhito Namekawa's final fight for RINGS was on February 15, 2002, on the final ever Rings event.
 He was submitted by Sam Nest at 4:53 of round 2.

-Deep (2002-2004)
+Deep (2002–2004)

 On March 30, 2002, Namekawa made his Deep debut at Deep - 4th Impact.
 He defeated Daisuke Watanabe by majority decision.
 He went on to win his next two fights in Deep with submission wins over Makoto Miyazawa and Yuki Ishikawa.
 On December 31, 2002, he lost to Wallid Ismail by decision at Inoki Bom-Ba-Ye 2002.
-Namekawa ended the year with a 3-1 record with Deep.
+Namekawa ended the year with a 3–1 record with Deep.
 He began 2003 with a draw with Osami Shibuya at Deep - 8th Impact.
 Namekawa did not fight again until January 22, 2004.
 He defeated Yusuke Imamura by TKO at Deep - 13th Impact.